Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: The length filtration

-\begin{lemma} Suppose $X$ is a complete decomposition space and $\sigma\in X_n$ has at least $n-1$ of its principal edges degenerate.
-Then the following are equivalent: \begin{enumerate} \item the long edge $g(\sigma)$ is degenerate, \item all principal edges of $\sigma$ are degenerate, \item $\sigma$ is totally degenerate, $\sigma\in{s_0}^n(X_0)$. \end{enumerate} \end{lemma} \begin{proof} Proposition~\ref{degen-w} says that (2) and (3) are equivalent.
-Moreover it says that if all principal edges of $\sigma$ except the $j$th are known to be degenerate then $\sigma$ is an $(n-1)$-fold degeneracy of its $j$th principal edge.
-Therefore the long edge of $\sigma$ is equal to its $j$th principal edge, and so (1) and (2) are equivalent. \end{proof}

-\begin{cor} For any $\sigma\in X_2$ in a tight decomposition space $X$, we have that $d_1\sigma$ is degenerate if and only if both $d_0\sigma$ and $d_2\sigma$ are degenerate. \end{cor} \begin{proof} By Lemma~\ref{lem:tight=>split}, if $d_1\sigma$ is degenerate then at least one of the two principal edges is degenerate.
-The result now follows from~\ref{lem:all-but-one}. \end{proof}

-\begin{cor} In a \FILT decomposition space, if the long edge of a simplex is degenerate then all its edges are degenerate, and indeed the simplex is totally degenerate. \end{cor} \begin{proof} Let $\sigma$ be an $n$-simplex of a decomposition space $X$ and consider the 2-dimensional faces $\tau_j$ of $\sigma$ defined by the vertices $j-1<j<n$.
-Applying Corollary~\ref{cor:degdegdeg} to each $\tau_j$, $j=1\,\dots,n-1$, shows that all principal edges of $\sigma$ are degenerate.
-Lemma~\ref{lem:all-but-one} then says that $\sigma$ is in the image of ${s_0}^n$. \end{proof}

-We can now give alternative characterisations of the length of an arrow in a \FILT decomposition space: \begin{prop} Let $X$ be a \FILT decomposition space, and $f\in X_1$.
-Then the following conditions on $r\in \N$ are equivalent: \begin{enumerate} \item For all words $w$ in the alphabet $\{0,a\}$ in which the letter $a$ occurs at least $r+1$ times, the fibre $(X_w)_f$ is empty,
+Alternative characterisations of the length of an edge in a \FILT decomposition space can now be given: \begin{prop} Let $X$ be a \FILT decomposition space, and $f\in X_1$.
+Then the following conditions on $r\in \N$ are equivalent: \begin{enumerate} \item For all words $w$ in the alphabet $\{0,a\}$ with $|w|_a\geq r+1$ (that is, the letter $a$ occurs at least $r+1$ times in $w$), the fibre $(X_w)_f$ is empty,